thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 The Mainline is the line of development in Version Control, which is the reference from which system builds are created that feed into a deployment pipeline.

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.

+### Commit Build

+The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
+It involves checking out the latest sources from *Mainline* and at minimum compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

+### Commit Tests

+The Commit Tests comprise all of the Unit Tests along with a small simple smoke test suite executed during the *Commit Build*.
+This smoke test suite includes a few simple Integration and Acceptance Tests deemed important enough to get early feedback.